Gallon House Covered Bridge

 Moonshine central, Gallon House Covered Bridge

 Among the numerous covered bridges still in Oregon, Gallon House over Abiqua Creek between Silverton and Mt.
 Angel probably has one of the most unique stories.
 The original (un-named) covered bridge was built in 1916.
 It is a How Truss style Bridge that spans 84 feet across Abiqua Creek and was built at a cost of $3000.
 This replaced an earlier bridge built in 1904 to cover the creek.
-It is the last of four total Covered Bridges built across Abiqua Creek, and also the last Covered Bridge in Marion County.
+It is the last of four Covered Bridges built across Abiqua Creek at this location, and also the last Covered Bridge in Marion County.

-Some where between June 6, 1904 Oregon voters approved the Local Option Act (allowed each city to locally ban the sale of alcohol,) and November 3rd, 1914, when the voters again passed an amendment to the state constitution prohibiting the manufacture, sale or advertisement of intoxicating liquor, the town of Silverton and it’s Protestant citizens took advantage of this law.
-An enterprising Saloon owner from the town decided to erect a small house on the north end of the bridge and stock it with a small supply of liquor.
+Some where between June 6, 1904 when Oregon voters approved the Local Option Act (that allowed each city to locally ban the sale of alcohol,) and November 3rd, 1914, when the voters again passed an amendment to the Oregon state constitution prohibiting the manufacture, sale or advertisement of intoxicating liquor, the town of Silverton and it’s Protestant citizens took advantage of this law.
+An enterprising Saloon owner from Silverton decided to erect a small house on the north end of the bridge and stock it with a small supply of liquor.

 To get around the laws of the time, Mt.
 Angel residents sold “empty” gallon jugs at the house, thereby earning it’s name.
 The spirits in the jugs was given away, all perfectly legal.
 With the official passing of Prohibition Laws nation wide, the house was moved to a nearby farm and went undercover to avoid the law.
 It was busted in the 1920’s, but no doubt other arrangements made themselves readily available.